A Dotfile History

 services.

-One major shift of switching over to Home Manager
+One major shift of switching over to Home Manager is that not only does it

 generate configuration files, it also ensures all the required software for